The Enforcer (1951 film): Plot

 The police eventually find a mass grave filled with dozens of bodies.
 As the authorities close in on them, the gang begins to break up.
 Rico himself is hiding on a farm with his last remaining accomplices and witnesses their shooting by hired killers sent to silence everyone.
 Rico then contacts Ferguson, offering to testify against his secret boss, Mendoza.
-He reports that Tony Veto and his daughter Angela had witnessed Mendoza’s first murder along with her father but now there were no survivors for the prosecution.
+He reports that Tony Veto and his daughter Angela had witnessed Mendoza's first murder along with her father but now there were no survivors for the prosecution.

 Frustrated, Ferguson goes to Mendoza's cell and leaves behind the photos of his victims.
 He then returns to the evidence room and listens to a tape made of Rico's confession — which is not admissible in court.
 In it, Rico describes Vetto's daughter as having "big blue eyes"; Ferguson remembers that Nina Lombardo (assumed to be Angela Vetto) had brown eyes.
 On the other hand, her roommate, Teresa Davis, did have blue eyes and Ferguson concludes that Nina was fingered as Duke's contract by mistake.

-However, from Nina's photo, Mendoza has come to the same conclusion and, through his attorney, sends two of his remaining henchmen after the real Angela Vetto.
-Ferguson and Nelson arrive at her house to learn that she has gone shopping.
-The streets are too crowded for them to find her, so Ferguson uses a music store's sidewalk loudspeakers to warn her that her life is in danger and to contact him at the store.
-Angela does so and Ferguson sets off to meet her, followed by the killers.
-In the subsequent shootout, Ferguson kills one of the gangsters and the other is arrested.
-He then escorts Angela safely away to testify against Mendoza.
+However, upon viewing Nina's photograph, Mendoza reaches the same conclusion and, with the assistance of his attorney, dispatches two of his remaining henchmen to pursue the real Angela Vetto.
+Ferguson and Nelson arrive at Angela's residence, only to discover that she has ventured out for a shopping trip.
+The bustling streets make it challenging for them to locate her, prompting Ferguson to use a music store's sidewalk loudspeakers as a means to alert her of the imminent danger and instruct her to contact him at the store.
+Angela heeds the warning and promptly reaches out, prompting Ferguson to embark on a rendezvous with her, closely pursued by the relentless killers.
+In the ensuing confrontation, Ferguson manages to eliminate one of the gangsters while the other is apprehended.
+With Angela under his protection, he safely escorts her away, ensuring her ability to testify against Mendoza.